 After getting on board with Atlas, what used to be a disorganized, time-consuming prospecting process for Kyleigh was streamlined and improved.
 Where she would once spend 4-5 hours searching Google and manually entering notes from there into an Excel spreadsheet, she now spends only around an hour in Atlas searching for prospects.
 She uses the contacts in the prospecting campaigns she has created in Atlas to plan that day’s strategy.
 “Having Atlas has helped me keep everything in one platform, which I really like,” she says.
 “The whole interface is very user-friendly.
 A lot of platforms I’ve seen or even some we’re currently using are antiquated and unintuitive.
 But with Atlas, it’s very ‘what you see is what you get,’ which makes my day-to-day much easier.”

 Kyleigh is a fan of the Atlas People section in particular for pinpointing the right contacts at the properties that she wants to prospect.
-It allows her to filter for key roles as well as building types and square footage, businesses at the address, permits, and more from as many as 700,000 contacts to about 100.
+It allows her to filter for key roles to go from as many as 700,000 contacts to about 100.
+Combined with the ability to target certain building types and square footage, businesses at the address, permits, and more has been a huge win.
 “The filtering is very detailed, which I love,” she says.
 “I prefer to not cast such a wide net because I might get contacts I don’t need as opposed to finding and working with smaller groups that are more in line with our target customer profile.”

 Kyleigh also likes taking a map-based approach to prospecting.
 All her current clients are highlighted on the map, which gives her the visibility to prospect to adjacent businesses.
 She can pitch Moreno to these businesses by including the fact that they service a neighboring business and can offer that customer as a reference.